BenWeekes/agora-gstreamer/README.md

    sudo apt install -y build-essential git libpcre3 libpcre3-dev zlib1g zlib1g-dev libssl-dev unzip
    sudo apt install -y libavcodec-dev libavformat-dev libavutil-dev nasm libavfilter-dev libopus-dev

-## Test gstreamer install (on PC as it needs display)
+## Test gstreamer install
-gst-launch-1.0 -v videotestsrc pattern=ball is-live=true ! video/x-raw,format=I420,width=320,height=180,framerate=60/1 ! queue ! glimagesink
+gst-launch-1.0 -v videotestsrc pattern=ball is-live=true ! video/x-raw,format=I420,width=320,height=180,framerate=60/1 ! queue ! fakesink

 ## Build and install agora gstreamer plugins
    After installing the libraries above on your Ubuntu system
-   Clone this repo then
+   Clone this repo using git clone
    cd agora-gstreamer
-  ./build_all.sh
+  ./build_3.8.2.sh    # change to latest version  (or ARM if required)

   If no errors are printed the new agora gs plugins will be installed on the system ready for use